kylefox1/Quartz-Test/content/Garden-1/Bikestream-2021_0925-V0.1.md

 4. use an open source bikesharing/booking mobile app with databikes, and
 5. develop a data cooperative model for member-based services and products.

+Additional stuff:

+1. Mention in Kickstarter that we will develop BikePi and go with Pony business model, develop marketplaces (training plans and events), will develop prototype with Adalo, making jupyter notebooks, and develop library (or a wiki) and put out a newsletter.
+2. wallet with fuse
+3. streaming tokens with Superfluid

 ### What future is the Bikestream project cycling towards? (i.e., vision)